HSSCZ/skt-chat/README.md

 Simple client-server chat program.

-Simply run `python3 server.py` and connect with `python3 client.py`
+Usage: `python3 server.py`, `python3 client.py [host:port]`

 By default the server runs on port 7676.
-The client attempts to connect to localhost on port 7676.

-For now server port and client target and port must be changed in the source.

 ##### User commands:
 There are several commands the client can use.